21 injured in fire aboard ship at Naval Base San Diego

-It was proving to be a stubborn blaze to put out, requiring helicopters dumping water from above, firefighting vessels shooting seawater and fire trucks pounding water through hoses from the dock.
-Sobeck told the San Diego Union-Tribune that there was no ordnance on board, and while the ship holds a million gallons of fuel, that is “well below” any heat source.
+Previously, officials said at least one person was treated for smoke inhalation.

-About 160 sailors and officers were on board when an explosion and flames sent up a huge plume of dark smoke from the 840-foot (255-meter) amphibious assault vessel, which has been docked at Naval Base San Diego and was undergoing routine maintenance.
-That’s far fewer than the thousand typically on the ship when it’s on active duty, said Mike Raney, a spokesman for Naval Surface Force, U.S. Pacific Fleet.
+The cause of the fire was under investigation.
+It wasn’t immediately known where on the 840-foot (255-meter) amphibious assault vessel the blast and the fire occurred.
+The flames sent up a huge plume of dark smoke visible around San Diego.

-Sobeck, commander of Expeditionary Strike Group 3, told the Union-Tribune that the Navy thinks the fire began somewhere in a lower cargo hold where marine equipment and vehicles are stored.
+Rear Adm.
+Philip Sobeck, commander of Expeditionary Strike Group 3, told the San Diego Union-Tribune that the Navy thinks the fire began somewhere in a lower cargo hold where marine equipment and vehicles are stored.

 The fire was not a fueled by fuel oil, hazardous materials or electrical causes, Sobeck told the newspaper.
 It was fueled by paper, cloth, rags or other materials in a standard fire.
 He said he is not concerned about the air quality or toxicity around the fire.